 Erin remembers the moment she phoned in her claim to AMA Insurance.
 “It’s shocking to have to make that call,” she says.
 “But our AMA Insurance advisor, Brent McConnell, was so compassionate.
 He came over and explained it all.
 I thought there would be a lot of paperwork and red tape and difficulty claiming the policy; that maybe there would be a reason we wouldn’t get it or something.
 Brent reassured us, saying, ‘Nope, it’s all good.
 I’ll bring you a cheque next week.’
 And then he did.
 It was the easiest thing in the world.”

 Fertility preservation was the first expense the funds covered, and it was a good thing: About six weeks after Erin’s chemotherapy ended, her cancer returned.
 This time, she needed a stem cell transplant—an aggressive treatment option that would wreak havoc on her reproductive system.

 Freezing her embryos was the biggest upfront cost of Erin’s treatment, but it was far from the last.
 The insurance money paid for myriad expenses during her yearlong recovery: prescription drugs; acupuncture; specialized tests from an integrative medicine doctor; housekeeping; a custom wig made so Erin could maintain her confidence.
 The couple even treated themselves to one luxury: a pair of stand-up paddleboards.

-That’s the beauty of a critical illness insurance policy, notes Kris Hird, manager of life and living benefits at AMA Insurance.
+That’s the beauty of a critical illness insurance policy, notes Kris Hird, manager of life and health at AMA Insurance.
 “What they do with that money is completely up to them.”